 - Grit is a combination of passion and perseverance.
 You have to be passionate about what you’re doing and to keep going despite the difficulties that will surely come along.

 - Understanding what you want to get out of life is crucial.
 Make sure you spend enough time figuring this out.

 Lesson #1: Talent is Only Part of The Success Equation, You Also Need To Put A Lot of Effort

 Talent is how quickly your skills improve when you invest effort.
 Achievement is what happens when you take your acquired skills and use them.”
 Angela Duckworth

 According to the author, to reach your goals you shouldn’t solely rely on talent.
-Actually, talent can often misguide you and made you believe that you’re not good enough.
+Talent, actually, can often misguide you and make you believe that you’re not good enough.
 That’s why people often abandon projects.
 “I’m not talented enough,” they say.

-But talent is not the dominating factor when you’re trying to make something to work, it’s effort.
+But talent is not the dominating factor when you’re trying to make something work, it’s effort.

 Talent sounds sexy and a lot of people put it on a pedestal.
 They think that you need to be born with this gift in order to become a world-famous actor.
 But that’s not true.
 (Check my article on Talent vs Skill for more on this topic.)

 Reaching greatness and being an Oscar-winning entertainer is a combination of the skills you have multiplied by the efforts you put in.
 The more you rely on the effort part, the more your skills will improve.

 Eventually, if you do this for long enough, people will say you’re talented but you’ll know that’s not true.
-You were simply disciplined enough to get what you want from life.
+You were simply self-disciplined enough to get what you want from life.

 Lesson #2: Enthusiasm is Common.
 Endurance is Rare